The Border Adjustment Tax: How It Works and Who It Affects

 The Goal of the Border Adjustment Tax

-Manufacturers would additionally be deterred, at least somewhat, from increasing their profits by purchasing parts from other countries, presumably because they’re cheaper there.
+Manufacturers would additionally be deterred from increasing their profits by purchasing cheaper parts from other countries.
 The BAT would discourage U.S. firms from establishing locations in other, low-tax countries as well, then selling what was produced there to U.S. consumers.
 And if they stay on U.S. soil, it will create more American jobs.

-Proponents have said that implementing the tax would raise something in the neighborhood of $1 trillion over the course of 10 years.
+Proponents have said that implementing the tax would raise something in the neighborhood of $1 trillion over ten years.
 The Tax Foundation puts the number at closer to $1.1 trillion.
 U.S. businesses have historically sold more in the U.S. than they’ve produced here.

 That much money would nicely offset the expected deficit that would result from slashing corporate tax rates, a proposal that was also on the Congressional to-do list at the time the BAT was being debated.